-This test is part of a fitness testing protocol for the NFL Combine Testing and for the SPARQ rating for baseball, hockey, and football.
-It is also called the Pro Agility Shuttle or 5-10-5 Shuttle.
-The USA Women's Soccer Team use a very similar test the 20 yard agility shuttle.
+This test is part of a fitness testing protocol for the NFL, NHL and MLS Combine Testing and for the SPARQ rating for baseball, hockey, and football.
+It is also called the Pro Agility Shuttle or 5-10-5 Shuttle, as it involves running to 5 yards, back 10 yards, and back again 5 yards.
+The USA Women's Soccer Team use a very similar test the 20 yard agility shuttle, though only touching the lines with their foot.
 The NFL also conduct the similar but longer 60 yard shuttle test.

-- target population: This test is part of the NFL testing combine, though it would be suitable for athletes involved in many team sports such basketball, hockey, rugby, soccer.
+target population: This test is part of the NFL testing combine, though it would be suitable for athletes involved in many team sports such as basketball, hockey, rugby, soccer.